Lincoln Park Zoo: South Loop

-The zoo's 2.5 acre Camel & Zebra Area, built in 1982 on the south end of the main zoo, is an oval-shaped series of large grassland exhibits that house the zoo's diverse hoofstock and miscellaneous animals.
+The zoo's 2.5 acre South Loop, built in 1982 on the south end of the main zoo, is an oval-shaped series of large grassland exhibits that house the zoo's diverse hoofstock and miscellaneous animals.
 During construction on Regenstein African Journey, it held the zoo's future Grant's gazelle collection.
-The Antelope & Zebra Area has historically held several species, including the Arabian oryx, as part of the animals' complex Species Survival Plan, and briefly a pair of sable antelope in 2011.
+The South Loop has historically held several species, including the Arabian oryx, as part of the animals' complex Species Survival Plan, and briefly a pair of sable antelope in 2011.
 The most recent additions, however, are the waterbuck from Africa and a rarity in an American zoo, the endangered Sichuan takin.

 The zoo has been successful with breeding the Sichuan takin—two baby takin were born together at the zoo in January and February 2013 and were named Xing Fu ("happy good fortune") and Mengyao ("superior handsomeness") after a poll on the Lincoln Park Zoo website.
 A baby kangaroo was born December 9, 2013, and later named Jack by nine-year-old Olivia Holness of Chicago.